Harold Castro Preview, Player Props: Rockies vs. Giants

 Harold Castro At The Plate

-- Castro has 13 doubles, a home run and six walks while batting .258.
+- Castro is hitting .255 with 13 doubles, a home run and six walks.

+- Castro has picked up a hit in 55.8% of his 86 games this year, with multiple hits in 15.1% of them.

-- In 20 games this year (23.5%), Castro has picked up an RBI, and in nine of those games (10.6%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Castro has driven home a run in 20 games this season (23.3%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.